 Contrary to English, simple tense sentence structure can be easily used to express an action in the future or in the past.
 In that case, a word indicating the time such as tomorrow, next year, or last year has to be used.

 Also, simple present tense is used to express the actions for which English uses perfect tense.
-Thus, Turkish students learning English spends a long time to understand the perfect tense concept.
+Thus, Turkish students learning English spend a long time to understand the perfect tense concept.

 Geçen yıldan beri Türkçe çalışıyorum.